tymyrddin/purple/source/docs/ai-security/input.md

 *AI-generated summaries anchoring analysts on the wrong hypothesis*: Cognitive anchoring is well
 documented: the first plausible explanation for an event tends to structure subsequent investigation.
-An attacker who can influence what the AI summary says about an incident directs the analyst's attention toward a false explanation before they have looked at any raw data.
+An attacker who can influence what the AI summary says about an incident directs the analyst's attention towards a false explanation before they have looked at any raw data.
 The investigation becomes an exercise in ruling out the planted hypothesis rather than finding what actually happened.

 ## Startups feel it first